amychan331/Meetup-or-Hackathon/README.md

 # Meetup-or-Hackathon
-A repo for codes that I worked on in Meetup, Hackathon, or other public events.
+A repo for the code I worked on for the Meetup event Pairup.
+Team member consisted of Amy Yuen Ying Chan, Lena Zheng, and Kai Yun Pekarsky.
+Project is a memory card game.